 9. Camping and Hiking

-- Takes you through the art of building a fire, and how to navigate it.
+- Takes you through the art of building a fire and how to navigate it.

 - Strengthens family bonds and strengthens friendships.

-- It offers wildlife observation opportunities.
+- Offers wildlife observation opportunities.

 10. Shed Hunting

-Shed hunting is a cool, productive off-season activity, where hunters hunt down antlers that deer and elk naturally ‘shed’ after the rut.
+Antler shed hunting is a cool, productive off-season activity, where hunters hunt down antlers that deer and elk naturally ‘shed’ after the rut.
 Besides being fun, it’s an opportunity to learn information about the wildlife.

-Tips for Successful Shed Hunting
+Tips for Successful Shed Hunting:

 - Focus on High-Traffic Areas: Look for searched bedding zones, feeding sites, and trails the deer and elk use.

-- Time It Right: The best time is from late winter through early spring when most antlers are shed at this time.
+- Time It Right: The best time is from late winter through early spring, when most antlers are shed at this time.

 - Look for Antler Rubs: That might indicate where bucks were in the rut.